nbaldzhiev/python-gui-app/README.rst

 It is meant to be used in a virtual environment (I've used venv) and this is going to be example here.
 It has currently been tested on MacOS 10.15.4 and Ubuntu 18.04, both on Python 3.6.8 and 3.8.3.
-It is likely that the tool would work on many other combinations of OS version/Python version, but those are the ones, which have been tested with.
+It is likely that the tool would work on many other combinations of OS version/Python version but those are the ones, which have been tested with.

 The instructions below use Python 3.8.3 as an example.
 After activating the virtual environment,